luftywiranda13/generator-bunny/readme.md

 ```

 #### Select Travis CI, answer `no` to `overwrite`
-There's already a great Travis CI configuration file `(.travis.yml)` provided out of the box for you.
+There's already a great Travis CI configuration stored in `.travis.yml`.
 You can leave it like what it is because it's already more than enough in most common situation.

-#### Then, publish manually for this very first time only:
+#### Publish manually for this very first time only:
 ```sh
 npm publish
 ```

 ### 2. Recommended workflow

-As a project maintainer of many projects, you may want to standardize on a single commit message format for all of them.
-Follow these steps to maintain better project and have the ability to release it automatically.

 #### Make changes then commit those changes by running: